snowbillr/blog/_posts/2018-04-09-a-modern-web-development-setup-for-phaser-3.md

-# A Modern Web Development Setup for Phaser 3

 Lots of tutorials for Phaser assume all your game's code will be in one JavaScript file and that all your dependencies will be downloaded by hand.
 In a real world development environment this would not be a feasible setup.

 In a modern development environment, you'll be using something like Yarn to manage your dependencies and Webpack to bundle your code.
 In some cases you might be using a tool to transpile your code.